Splosion/Game-Control-System/README.md

 1. TV Choice	(Enables a signal to say this screen is the choice)
 2. Nintendo 	(this is just a screen selector, no hardware logic besides switching screens)
-3. Wii 			(this fires any necessary commands)
+3. Wii 			(this fires Extron Analog switcher commands, OSSC IR commands, HDMI Switcher Commands, Turns on the selected TV and switches it to the correct channel after a delay)

 ##### Note: